jacklule/DataViz-Syllabus/GitHubSetUp.md

 <a id="To-Set-Up-TextEdit-to-Create-html-Pages"></a>
 ##To Set Up TextEdit to Create html Pages
 - Students must **set up their text editor to create html pages**.
 For the Mac, this means to edit Preferences in Apple TextEdit.
 [Apple Support: How to Set Up TextEdit](https://support.apple.com/kb/ta20406?locale=en_US).
-In sum: Under Preferences, Click the Plain Text radio button for New Document Format; Under Saving, click the checkbox to turn off "Append '.txt' extension to plain text files."
+In sum: Under Preferences > New Document > click the Plain Text radio button under Format; Under Open and Save, When Saving a File, click the checkbox to turn off "Append '.txt' extension to plain text files."
+Students will now be able to save text edits as html pages.
 - Also see [Creating an html page](http://www.w3schools.com/html/html_intro.asp)
 - Students can then take the next step in the Pages Guide and create an index.html page
 - Opening up the Mac's TextEdit, students will follow the html directions at the Guide to create the html page